LeuvaApurv/CTF/README.md

 --------------------------

-This repository, at the time of writing, will just host a listing of tools and commands that may help with CTF challenges.
+This repository will just host a listing of tools and commands that may help with CTF challenges.

 Forensics & Steganography